Preparing for College

 SENIORS & PARENTS:

 Your student should have started the application process for college by now.
 I have had individual meetings with almost all of the seniors.
 As your student begins to receive acceptance/scholarship letters from colleges/universities, please have them bring those letters to me.
 I make copies of each student's file and give the originals back.
+Seniors are allowed 3 excused college/career visits this year as long as they complete the necessary paperwork.
+This can be found in the files hanging outside of my office

 Thanks,